+settings in 116 countries, has partnerships in three Francophone African countries with national teacher unions whose interest is to improve the relevance of the social and financial education curriculum and increase the training available to teachers in those countries.
+To date, this has resulted in curriculum integration in Togo and Niger and signed agreements to move forward with the process at the child marriage and promoting sexual and reproductive health and rights, ELA needed to reach girls earlier, at ages 11 to 14, and revised its program accordingly.
 Often overlooked is the role and interests that teachers themselves have in improving the educational systems where they work.
-Aflatoun International, a social and financial education program in early childhood, primary and secondary school settings in 116 countries, has partnerships in three Francophone African countries with national teacher unions whose interest is to improve the relevance of the social and financial education curriculum and increase the training available to teachers in those countries.
-To date, this has resulted in curriculum integration in Togo and Niger and signed agreements to move forward with the process at the secondary level in Cameroon.
+Aflatoun International, a social and financial education program in early childhood, primary and secondary school secondary level in Cameroon.